 Stay familiar with your garden patch by inspecting every day.
 As soon as you see a blister beetle, begin taking action.

-Hand picking is a good way to control them as long as you wear rubber gloves to protect yourself.
+Hand picking is a good way to control blister beetle as long as you wear rubber gloves to protect yourself.

-Because they tend to congregate in groups, you can just knock them off plants into a bucket of hot, soapy water to kill them off.
+Because blister beetles tend to congregate in groups, you can just knock them off plants into a bucket of hot, soapy water to kill them off.

 Remove as many as you can by hand, and also remove the damaged plants as there may be some scent element involved in attracting them to your garden.